123sumanyu/team_genz/README_Round2.md

 - Alerts and notifications for required intervention
 - Overview of treated and untreated crop areas

-The application will be designed with simplicity in mind so that farmers can easily understand and use it without technical expertise.
+The application will be designed with simplicity in mind so that farmers can easily understand and use it without technical proficiency.

 ---